timmyeats/aws-magic-tagging-resources/README.md

   version   = "v1.0.0"
 }

-## Deploy & Delete resources of region
+## Deploy and Destroy of resources in a single region

 - Deploy resources: